Why do Meyer sets diffract?: Introduction

+It is worth mentioning that the proofs in this paper are simpler than the original proofs of \cite{NS1,NS2,NS5,NS11,NS20a}, and do not rely on the relatively denseness of Meyer sets.
+Therefore, while relative denseness plays a crucial role in the classification of Meyer sets \cite{BLM,LAG1,Meyer,Moody,NS11}, it is not important in the current paper.
+This allows us generalize the previous results to the larger class of subsets of model sets with non-trivial Bragg peak at the origin.
+For this reason, in this paper we study weak Meyer sets, meaning arbitrary subsets of (weak) model sets.

-Given a weak model set $\oplam(W)$, we construct in Theorem~\ref{thm bragg meyer set} a relatively dense set $B \subseteq \widehat{G}$, such that, all $\Lambda \subseteq \oplam(W)$ with a non-trivial Bragg spectrum has a Bragg peak at each $\chi \in B$.
-We furthermore give a lower bound for the intensity of the Bragg peak at $\chi \in B$, in terms of the Bragg peak at 0, a lower bound which only depends on the covering model set $\oplam(W)$.
-This lower bound can be then used to construct an explicit set of high intensity Bragg peaks simultaneously for all the subsets $\Lambda \subseteq \oplam(W)$ with non-trivial Bragg spectrum.
+The paper is organized as follows.
+We start by using the Fibonacci model set, and its subsets, as motivational example in Section~\ref{sect:fib}.
+Next, given a weak model set $\oplam(W)$, we construct in Theorem~\ref{thm bragg meyer set} a relatively dense set $B \subseteq \widehat{G}$, such that all subsets of $\oplam(W)$ with non-trivial Bragg spectrum have Bragg peaks at all points in $B$.
+We furthermore give a lower bound for the intensity of the Bragg peak at any $\chi \in B$, in terms of the Bragg peak at 0; a lower bound which only depends on the covering model set $\oplam(W)$.
+This lower bound can be then used to construct an explicit set of high intensity Bragg peaks, simultaneously for all the subsets $\Lambda \subseteq \oplam(W)$ with non-trivial Bragg spectrum.

-Next, we review and briefly improve the ping-pong Lemma for Meyer sets (Theorem~\ref{ping pong theorem}).
-This result is the key to the study of continuous spectrum of weak Meyer sets, and can also be used to study the Bragg, absolutely continuous and singular continuous spectra, respectively, of weighted complex combs with weak Meyer set support.
-We want to emphasize in here that the ping-pong Lemma can be traced back to the Poisson Summation Formula (PSF) of the lattice in the CPS.
+Next, we review and briefly improve the ping-pong lemma for Meyer sets (Theorem~\ref{ping pong theorem}).
+This result is the key to the study of the continuous component of the diffraction spectrum of weak Meyer sets.
+The ping-pong lemma can also be used to study the Bragg, absolutely continuous and singular continuous component of weighted complex combs with weak Meyer set support.
+By using the ping-pong lemma, we show that for every weak model set $\oplam(W)$, each compact $K\subseteq \widehat{G}$, and each $\eps$, there exists a relatively dense set $P_{\eps}(\oplam(W),K)$ of points which are $\eps$ - $\| \cdot \|_{K}$ norm almost periods for the diffraction, pure point, absolutely continuous and singular continuous diffraction component for every weak Meyer set $\Lambda \subseteq \oplam(W)$.